Religious Education

 Demonstrate respect for people of all faiths and no faith in line with our whole school ethos which is underpinned by our values, and understand the importance of showing compassion to others.

-Talk with confidence about what shapes and influences their moral and ethical decision making.
+Talk confidently about what shapes and influences their moral and ethical decision making.

 Understand that following a religion requires commitment and are able to talk about the benefits of being committed to something whether a religion or other belief system/group.